olegccc/rest-controllers/readme.md

 * read: then HTTP GET requests to *[controller name]* and *[controller name]/id* will be forwarded to this method
 * write: then HTTP PUT requests to *[controller name]* will be forwarded to this method
 * create: then HTTP POST requests to *[controller name]* will be forwarded to this method
-* delete: then HTTP DELETE requests to *[controller name]* will be forwarded to this method
+* remove: then HTTP DELETE requests to *[controller name]* will be forwarded to this method
 * started with underscore: such method will be ignored in routing
-* for any method started with word 'read', 'write', 'create' and 'delete' and followed by capital letter the same convention will be used but the URL will be like *[controller name]/[method name without first word]* and first capital letter will be changed to lowercase, for example, *createDatabase* method of controller *manage.js* will handle POST requests to *manage/database*
+* for any method started with word 'read', 'write', 'create' and 'remove' and followed by capital letter the same convention will be used but the URL will be like *[controller name]/[method name without first word]* and first capital letter will be changed to lowercase, for example, *createDatabase* method of controller *manage.js* will handle POST requests to *manage/database*
 * route: this method will be used during initialization to define custom rules.
 The method signature will be: *route(router)* where router object has a set of methods to define custom rules (see below); all routes definitions can accept
 * all other method names will be considered as handling GET requests only